gabrielkageyama/student-management/README.md

 # api_teste
-edit repo name and description
+edit repo name and description after conclusion

 API to exchange information of a camera to a database